sdattri/MIDAS_Spec_V1/README.md

 ## SGIP GHG Emissions

 WattTime estimates GHG emissions for 11 regions across the state of California providing real-time and forecasted values for each.
-MIDAS includes a total of 33 different GHG RINS for California - real-time, forecasted, and historic.
+MIDAS includes a total of 33 different GHG RINs for California - real-time, forecasted, and historic.
 RINs with the first 12 characters USCA-SGIP-SGRT-XXXX, USCA-SGIP-SGFC-XXXX, and USCA-SGIP-SGHT-XXXX allow access to the GHG information retrieved from the [WattTime.org SGIP API](https://sgipsignal.com) by MIDAS.
 The portion of the RIN specified as “SGRT” stands for “SGIP real-time”, “SGFC” stands for “SGIP forecast”, and “SGHT” stands for “SGIP historic”.
 The SGRT RIN will return only one data point that specifies the current CO2 level for the specified region.
 The SGFC RIN will return the forecasted CO2 levels, at 5-minute intervals, available from the WattTime API.
 SGHT RINs will return the historic information for each SGIP GHG emissions region.
 Once a real-time emissions value is replaced with a new current value, the information is moved to the HistoricalData table where it can be retrieved through the SGHT RIN.
 For a list of the regions and region abbreviations please see WattTime’s SGIP webpage at: <https://sgipsignal.com/grid-regions>.

 ## CAISO Flex Alerts

-MIDAS includes three different Flex Alert RINS - real-time, forecasted, and historic values with dates and times of previous Flex Alerts.
+MIDAS includes three different Flex Alert RINs: real-time, forecasted, and historic values, along with dates and times of previous Flex Alerts.
 The California ISO maintains information as to whether there is an active Flex Alert and whether one is planned.
-MIDAS checks the California ISO Flex Alert web page for Flex Alerts and adds it to the database.
+MIDAS checks the California ISO Flex Alert webpage for Flex Alerts and adds them to the database.

 RINs of USCA-FLEX-FXRT-0000 and USCA-FLEX-FXFC-0000 check for CA ISO Flex Alerts at the moment a query is initiated through the MIDAS API.
 The result is passed through to the querying user directly.
 The “FXRT” portion of the first RIN stands for “Flex Alert real-time” and “FXFC” in the second RIN stands for “Flex Alert forecasted”.
 In the RIN USCA-FLEX-FXHT-0000, “FXHT” stands for “Flex Alert historical”.
 All previously active Flex Alerts will be reflected in the information retrieved with this RIN.
 For more information on the XML schema and uploads, see [Appendix A](appendix-a.md).